DrewMalette/rhombus/readme.txt

 	rhombus - an action rpg framework written in python

-	this package contains some sample content to demonstrate the engine
+	this package contains some sample content to demonstrate the framework

 	current features
 	- smooth scrolling